angular/vscode-ng-language-service/README.md

 ## Using

-Relaeses are at https://github.com/angular/vscode-ng-language-service/releases.
+Releases are at https://github.com/angular/vscode-ng-language-service/releases.
 Use 'install from VSIX' in VS Code editor extensions pane.

 ## Attribution